saguaroland1939/AirBnB-Analysis/README.md

 * Add new columns and calculate their values.
 * Drop columns no longer required.
 * Drop complaints dated earlier than 1/1/16 (keeping only complaints within approximately last 5 years).
-* Get zip code, full address, latitude, and longitude from Google Maps geocoding API.
+* Get zip code from Google Maps geocoding API.
 * Drop columns no longer needed.
 * Group data by zip code and get count of noise complaints for each zip code.
 * Delete missing data and typos.
-* Convert zip code field to string.
+* Import csv file with full list of Chicago zip codes.
+* Use merge (outer) and fillna() to add zip codes with 0 noise complaints.

 ### Zillow
 * Reduced DataFrame to appliable columms